ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `checkout/view` - to control user access to checkout
 - `checkout/create` - to allow starting the checkout process, by proceeding from cart
 - `checkout/update` - to allow users to modify existing information, for example item quantity
-- `checkout/delete` - to delete checkout, for example, when the user abandons the process
+- `checkout/delete` - to delete checkout